 The South of France has everything, and we invite you to enjoy it.

-The south of France has a Mediterranean climate, with sweltering summers and pleasant winters, although a bit rainy.
+The South of France in October has a Mediterranean climate, with sweltering summers and pleasant winters, although a bit rainy.
 Autumn can bring some heavy storms, and spring is splendid.

 The coldest month is January, with an average minimum of 3.8°; the hottest month is August, with an average maximum of 27.6°.

 The weather may vary slightly depending on the city you want to visit.
-Let’s look at some examples in the month we are interested in.
+Let’s look at some examples of the month we are interested in.

 - Average minimum temperature: 10.7° C

 - Average maximum temperature: 19.6° C

 - Average maximum temperature: 21° Celsius

 There are usually between 6 and 7 days of rain throughout the area in October.
 The French Riviera, especially in autumn, tends to have more rainfall than the Rhône Delta, as it is affected by southerly winds.